AI & Data Science

 Future Directions for Equity in College Admissions

 While the Supreme Court’s ruling presents challenges, it also offers a unique opportunity for innovation in college admissions.
 By embracing new technologies and redefining their admissions strategies, higher education institutions can ensure their campuses remain vibrant and diverse learning environments.
-The commitment to equity and inclusion, underpinned by advanced technological tools, will enable colleges and universities to continue to offer transformative educational experiences to all students.
+The commitment to racial and ethnic diversity in higher education, underpinned by advanced technological tools, will enable colleges and universities to continue to offer transformative educational experiences to all students.

 Liaison